 Q: I am still going to school, but I am looking to apply to the AIA.
 What are my options for membership?

 A: Students currently enrolled in a post-secondary agriculture or environmental program can apply to the Institute free of charge as Student Members.
 For more information on Student Membership and what it can offer you, please CLICK HERE.

 Full membership to the AIA as an Agrologist In-Training (AIT) or Agrology Technologist In-Training (ATT) is available after convocation.
 For more information and to apply, CLICK HERE.

 Q: What is the timeline for my AIT/ATT application to be processed?

 A: Once an application is submitted and all required documentation is received, the application is moved into the queue for review by the Registration Committee.
 The timeline for the Registration Committee to review an application is greatly dependent on how many files are currently in queue.
-We often estimate between 6 to 8 weeks, but this may vary.
+We often estimate between 6 to 8 weeks, but this may vary in either direction.

 Q: I am applying as a New Applicant and the AIA does not have my course and/or post-secondary institution listed on the approved course lists.

 A: The AIA has a comprehensive LIST of post-secondary institutions and their AIA-approved courses - however, if you're unable to find a particular course or institution, you can compare the course description of your course with that of an approved course.
 Course descriptions can generally be found on the school’s website.